 The sophomore year can be a little tricky for high school students.
 There is less excitement about this school year, as compared to their freshman year, when they were new to high school.
 Also, exploring and talking about post-secondary options isn't usually a focus yet.
 So, during the sophomore year, especially during the first semester, most sophomores have less pressure about college compared to those in their junior year.
-However, this IS the year that families should begin to think more about the college search process.
-Here are some steps that students can be taking during this invisible year:
+However, this IS the year that families should begin to think more about career exploration and the college search process.
+But more importantly, it's a time to start building your personal resumé.
+Here are some steps that students can be taking during the sophomore year:

 1. TAKE THE PSAT FOR PRACTICE